 The Heart of the Keyboard: Mechanical Switches

 - Clicky: In addition to a tactile bump, these switches produce a loud, crisp “click” sound.
-While incredibly satisfying for typing, they can be loud and are often less ideal for gaming where speed is paramount.
+While satisfying for typing, they can be loud and are often less ideal for gaming where speed is paramount.
 Cherry MX Blue is the most well-known example.

 Form Factor: Finding Your Perfect Size